 Theresa is Yoga for Pain Care Australia’s training assistant.
 She brings an extensive background in anthropology and training as a yoga teacher, yoga therapist and Shiatsu massage therapist to the role.
 Theresa completed Yoga for Pain Preliminaries in 2015.

 Theresa has practiced yoga for more than 20 years and has been teaching since 2011 with Cancer Council WA, Multiple Sclerosis Society of WA, King Edward Memorial Hospital and Bloom Yoga Room.

 She also teaches yoga to teenage girls at Standing Strong, a wellness club for girls that aims to build confidence, self-esteem and resilience; and works privately as a rehabilitation assistant.

 Alana assists at Yoga for Pain trainings in NSW and ACT.
-She completed Yoga for Pain Foundations Training in 2015.
+She completed Yoga for Pain Preliminaries in 2015.

 Highly trained, Alana holds a bachelor and grad cert in psychology, a masters of physiotherapy and is currently studying a master in sports physio to that list.
 She is accredited as a power yoga teacher and kids yoga teacher.

 Physiotherapist and yoga instructor Jane Leslie leads our Arthritis in Yoga module.
 After completing the evidence-based “Yoga for Arthritis”™ training in the US in 2014 Jane brought the 8-week course to Australia.

 Jane brings a background in hospital, military and overseas aid physiotherapy, and 13 years focused on mind-body therapy approaches in private practice and community settings in Hong Kong, Melbourne and Perth.

 Her work helps people of all ability levels modify their yoga practice to realise the full benefits of yoga.